-Per usual, the quick summary of the short.
-Based not on a previous short story, but on the original script by Alberto Mielgo, it follows a nameless woman who witnesses a murder in an apartment across the street from her window.
-The witness notices that the murderer sees her, and unbeknownst to her the murderer realizes the witness looks exactly like his victim.
-The witness then flees the scene with the murderer in hot pursuit, claiming all the while he just wants to talk.
+The Witness is based not on a previous short story, but an original script by Alberto Mielgo.
+It follows a nameless woman who witnesses a murder in an apartment across the street from her window.
+The witness notices that the murderer sees her.
+Unbeknownst to her, the murderer realizes the witness looks exactly like his victim.
+The witness flees the scene with the murderer in hot pursuit, claiming all the while he just wants to talk.
 With no help from the authorities, the witness runs to a man named Victor for help, implied to be a gangster and her boss.

 Nothing makes this more apparent than the now infamous club scene.
-If I had to describe it, it felt like it was written by some 12 year old boy who both wanted more naked women and to prove how edgy he was.
-The whole episode ground to a halt to showcase a nude dance scene performed by the witness, and several spandex clad sex workers writhing on top of the murderer, all over a hard techno beat provided by a Ru Paul-esque figure portrayed as offensively as possible.
-If anything, the only immediate purpose for it to exist was to titillate, and the only long term consequence was that it gave the witness an excuse to be naked for the rest of the episode.
+If I had to describe it, it felt like it was written by some 12-year-old boy who both wanted more naked women and to prove how edgy he was.
+The whole episode ground to a halt to showcase a nude dance scene performed by the witness.
+Some spandex-clad sex workers writhe on top of the murderer at the same time.
+On top of everything is a hard techno beat provided by a Ru Paul-esque figure portrayed as offensively as possible.
+If anything, the only immediate purpose for it to exist was to titillate.
+It felt like it was there was to give the witness an excuse to be naked for the rest of the episode.
 If you were to cut it out of the short entirely, you wouldn’t even miss a beat.

-My rewatch of the The Witness felt a lot like my rewatch of Sonnie’s Edge; the negatives stayed the same, while some positives shone brighter.
+My rewatch of The Witness felt a lot like my rewatch of Sonnie’s Edge.
+The negatives stayed the same, while some positives shone brighter.
 For example, I found that if you look at act one and act three alone, you have a pretty taut thriller.
 I mean, who wouldn’t be freaked out after watching a murder, and who wouldn’t be pissing themselves from fright when the murderer pursues you with the dogged determination of a classic film serial killer?

 Like, I understand that they needed the witness to procure a gun, but they could have done so in a way that at least kept narrative momentum, and that’s not even getting into all think pieces about its problematic nature.
 In the end, I’m ultimately disappointed.
 Underneath all the problematic bullshit of the short, I see the skeleton of a taut thriller with a great twist, but it’s sunk by the baggage it decided to give itself.